NebelNidas/yt-re/README.md

 ## Gradle
 YT-Mappings uses Gradle to provide a number of utility tasks for working with the mappings.
+Please note, to run our build script **Java 16** or higher is required!

 ### `startMapping`
 Setup and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.